Barclays woes drag banks, European shares down

 Wallin said he was using exchange traded funds (ETFs) to trade through the short-term volatility by selling into the top of the fund company’s defined range and buying near the bottom.

-Octopus, a fund of funds investor, has put some money in a volatility arbitrage fund, which is focused solely on exploiting the volatility of the Euro STOXX 50 index .STOXX50E, he said.
+Octopus, a fund of funds investor, has put some money in a volatility arbitrage fund, which is focused solely on exploiting the volatility of the Euro STOXX 50 index, he said.

 Charts showed the euro zone’s blue chip index, which fell 0.4 percent to 2,157.62 points, was expected to find support at around 2,100, a low level reached in May and June.

-The next support was at around 2,050 hit in early June, and the index could stabilize around that.
+The next support was at around 2,050 hit in early June, and the index could stabilise around that.
 But a fall below the mark could have a 90-point downside potential, analysts said.

 Analysts said focus would shift to the earnings season.
 Thomson Reuters data showed negative earnings momentum over last month, with companies listed on the STOXX 600 index witnessing 708 downgrades, against 101 upgrades.